 What you guys are doing is very exciting.
 The design elements are really nice with both the Polestar 1 and the Polestar 2.
 Very beefy, bulky for its category.
 I like that.
-The Polestar 2 price point is really cool as well, that's exactly where you need to set it.
-I like the carbon fiber details [in the Polestar 1], like on the hood for example; trying to push for the lightest weight is obviously important.
+The Polestar 2 price-point is really cool as well, that’s exactly where you need to set it.
+I like the carbon fibre details [in the Polestar 1], like on the bonnet for example; trying to push for the lightest weight is obviously important.
 Those kinds of details give it a racing look, and in my opinion are absolutely necessary (and also quite unusual) for that category of car.

 Given your interest in e-mobility, where do you see Polestar fitting in that landscape?
 Which piece of the e-mobility puzzle is Polestar?

 Well, Polestar is going for the subscription model, and that seems be the goal for most people at the end of the day.
 That’s where the entire market is going; just as our videos are offered via a subscription model, mobility itself will be offered via a subscription model one day.
 It’s smart that Polestar is positioning itself that way.
 A lot of it will come down to all the other aspects though: the cost, the infotainment (where you’re definitely taking the right course with the Android system), and so on.
 All these things will make it a success.
 In the future, it won’t just be about the driver experience, it’ll be about the overall customer experience, inside the car.